hashgraph/stablecoin-studio/sdk/README.md

 ## Role
-Roles allow Hedera accounts to perform certain operations on a stable coin through the smart contracts, so operations that can be performed through Hedera SDK, due to the token configuration, do not need any role to be performed .
-The roles management, to which the following operations belong, can only be performed by a Hedera account having the admin role.
+Roles allow Hedera accounts to perform certain operations on a stable coin through the smart contracts.
+Operations that can be performed through Hedera SDK, due to the token configuration, do not need any role to be assigned.
+The management of roles can only be performed by a Hedera account having the admin role.

 ### HasRole
-Checks if an account has a certain role for a stable coin.
+Checks if an account has a specific role for a stable coin.

 **Spec:**